 When I applied for a Japan Tourist Visa a few years ago, a Bank Certificate was only needed.
 For the South Korea Tourist Visa the next year, Bank Statement and Certificates were requirements.
-This an essential document for your application – it may get you approved or denied.
+This is an essential document for your application – it may get you approved or denied.
 To find out more about how to get one and some tips for your applications, you may read this guide.

 Bank Certificate vs Bank Statement (plus tips)